CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 marcus:$2y$10$vcrYth5YcCLlZaPDj6PwqOYTw68W1.3WeKlBn70JonsdW/MhFYK4C:funkymonkey
 ```

-Now we have creds, `marcus:funkymonkey`, let's try to SSH using them:
+We can now use these creds, `marcus:funkymonkey`, for logging into SSH:

 ```bash
 $ ssh marcus@10.10.11.211